CX-Box/cxbox-doc/docs/widget/fields/field/dictionary/dictionary.md

 # Dictionary

-`Dictionary` is a component that allows to select value from dropdown list of predefined values.
+`Dictionary` is a component that allows to select single value from dropdown.

-Use if:

-1) Users need to select a single item
+!!! tip

-2) For directory or non-growing entities no more than 1000 lines(data are loaded into memory).For large entities use inlinePickList.`see more` [inlinePickList](/widget/fields/field/inlinePickList/inlinePickList)
+    For dictionaries or slowly-growing entities, e.g. no more than 1000 values (all values are loaded in memory).
+Otherwise, use [inlinePickList](/widget/fields/field/inlinePickList/inlinePickList)

 ## Basics
 ### How does it look?